nacarbone/retail-earnings-agent/README.md

 ## 12 Usage Instructions

 The application is designed to run inside a Docker container.
-Please see section [A.2 Notes on Docker Container](#A.2-Notes-on-Docker-Container) for information on the container's contents.
+Due to the model's size, at least 7.53GB must be available on the local machine to build the image.
+Please see section [A.2 Notes on Docker Container](#A2-Notes-on-Docker-Container) for information on the container's contents.
 The model is served via a flask API endpoint that runs inside the Docker container.
-Instructions on sending input through the API and receiving output follow.
+Instructions setting up the container, sending input through the API and receiving output follow.

 From the top-level directory of the repository, the image can be built by running the following command in a shell: